 - In Boot Mode the Boot-ROM Software is executed.
-Only in case the minor configuration option "Chip Health/Ident Mode" is enabled, starting of built-in self test routines and read-out of TOE identification items is supported.
+Only in case the minor configuration option 'Chip Health/Ident Mode' is enabled, starting of built-in self test routines and read-out of TOE identification items is supported.
 If this minor configuration option is disabled the Boot-ROM Software provides no interface.
-In this case there is no possibility to interact with this software. - In Test Mode (used before TOE delivery) the logical interface visible on the electrical interface is defined by the Security IC Dedicated Test Software.
-This Security IC Dedicated Test Software comprises the test operating system and the package of test function calls. - In Firmware Mode the Firmware Operating System is executed by the CPU.
-The Firmware Mode is always requested by the Security IC Embedded Software. - In System Mode and User Mode (after TOE Delivery) the software interface is the set of instructions, the bits in the special function registers that are related to these modes and the physical address map of the CPU including memories.
+In this case there is no possibility to interact with this software. - In Test Mode (used before TOE delivery) the logical interface visible on the electrical interface is defined by the IC Dedicated Test Software.
+This IC Dedicated Test Software comprises the test Operating System and the package of test function calls. - In Firmware Mode the Firmware Operating System is executed by the CPU.
+The Firmware Mode is always requested by the Security IC Embedded Software via an FVEC call.
+Please refer to [9] for more information. - In System Mode and User Mode (after TOE Delivery) the software interface is the set of instructions, the bits in the special function registers that are related to these modes and the physical address map of the CPU including memories.
 The access to the special function registers as well as to the memories depends on the CPU mode configured by the Security IC Embedded Software.

-Note: The logical interface of the TOE that is visible on the electrical interface after TOE Delivery is based on the Security IC Embedded Software developed by the software developer.
+Note: The logical interface of the P6021P VB that is visible on the electrical interface after TOE Delivery is based on the Security IC Embedded Software developed by the software developer.
 The identification and authentication of the user in System Mode or User Mode must be controlled by the Security IC Embedded Software.

-The chip surface can be seen as an interface of the TOE, too.
+The chip surface can be seen as an interface of the P6021P VB, too.
 This interface must be taken into account regarding environmental stress e.g. like temperature and in the case of an attack, for which the attacker manipulates the chip surface.

-An external voltage and timing supply as well as a logical interface are necessary for the operation of the TOE.
+Note: An external voltage and timing supply as well as a logical interface are necessary for the operation of the P6021P VB.
 Beyond the physical behaviour the logical interface is defined by the Security IC Embedded Software.